 Inverse – invert checked worksets in a group.

-When you select a workset in the tree on the right side of the window, application filter settings and additional management tools will appear:
+When you select a workset in the tree on the right side of the window, application Elements filter and additional management tools will appear.

 Copy filter settings to all worksets of the current group (all groups) – copies the current settings of the apply filters, respectively, to all worksets of the group or all worksets of all groups in the current configuration